ParvaCamer/ParvaCamer/README.md

 ***
 ## Who am I ?
 My name is Romain Camerlynck.
 I live in Lille, in the north of France.<br>
-I am an self-taught Frontend developer since 3 years.
+I am a self-taught Frontend developer since 3 years.
 I did a program for Frontend developer by OpenClassrooms.